ColonelBundy/moleculer-decorators/README.md

     ...
   }

-  stopped() { // Reserved for moleculer, fired when created
+  stopped() { // Reserved for moleculer, fired when stopped
     ...
   }
 }